top of page

 • The form and mandate of CHIPER will evolve with the full implementation of the RITHIM Program.

 • For this initial implementation, CHIPER does not conduct an ethics review and therefore, has been established as a smaller committee with members from the existing University of Manitoba Health Research Ethics Board (HREB) and Biomedical Research Ethics Board (BREB) memberships.
-Additional members will join CHIPER once the full launch of the RITHIM program occurs in early 2023.
+Additional members will join CHIPER once the full launch of the RITHIM program occurs.

 Organizational Impact Applications